 Add a cinnamon shaker to the sugar and sweeteners line up by the coffee machine.
 Cinnamon has been shown to improve glucose metabolism (contributing to diabetes prevention) and is a tasty alternative to conventional sweeteners.
 A small gesture made every day (often many times a day) could add up to a huge impact throughout the year.

-Sometimes just having the right tools to hand can be enough to shape new habits.
+Sometimes just having the right tools to hand can be enough to shape new habits when promoting healty eating at work.
 Why not introduce a smoothie maker next to the toaster (preferably one that’s easy to clean…) or even an egg coddler.
 Simple but effective ways to promote healthy eating at work.

 How could you actively encourage your staff to leave their desk at lunchtime?
 If there isn’t currently a comfortable area available, it might be worth considering repurposing a space – perhaps a meeting room – which allows for relaxation and socialising.